PantalaLabs/BionicGlove/README.md

 ### Examples
 All  examples are sorted by difficulty.
 Even the most difficult one is a very simple esketch with a few lines.

+### Ableton
+There is a Live4Max component called BionicGlove freely available.
+It abstracts almost total glove behavior.
+This component needs an ESP32 receiver attached to tour Windows/Mac.

+I´m developing a second component called BionicGlove Lite that will be smaller than the the above, and will receive the datapack directly from Serial Bluetooth and will cover only finger position and X/Y accel angles.